Shakeskeyboarde/slashes/README.md

 removeSlashes('\x0a'); // "\n"
 // Handles octal escapes
 removeSlashes('\12'); // "\n"
-// The slash is removed if the escape sequence is invalid removeSlashes(`\\a`); // "a"
+// Handles any other backslash sequence by removing the leading slash removeSlashes(`\\a`); // "a"
 ```

 ### Custom decoding

-Although it should generally not be necessary because all escapes are automatically handled, escape decoding can be customized using the `getUnescaped` option.
+Although it should generally not be necessary because all escapes are handled by default, escape decoding can be customized using the `getUnescaped` option.

 The following is the default, equivalent to not setting the `getUnescaped` option.